 Find out how "The Hunger Games," "The Giver," and "The House of the Scorpion" can all be seen through the lens of performance theory.

 We offer a substantial number of graduate assistantships, which offer a monthly stipend and tuition waiver.
 Graduate assistants work in the Writing Center and may apply to teach a writing class in their second year; they may also assist professors with research or editorial work.

-Creative writers work with well-published, well-connected writers of poetry, fiction, drama, and creative nonfiction; participate in readings, writing contests, and digital story-telling projects; interact frequently with visiting writers; and get involved with three literary magazines associated with EIU: Bluestem, PANK, and The Vehicle.
+Creative writers work with well-published, well-connected writers of poetry, fiction, drama, and creative nonfiction; participate in readings, writing contests, and digital story-telling projects; interact frequently with visiting writers; and get involved with two literary magazines associated with EIU: Bluestem and The Vehicle.

 Professional writing internships and mentored teaching opportunities are available to all students, offering hands-on experience.
 Students in all fields present their work at local and national professional conferences as well as on-campus venues.

 Write to Heal